uoitsci/pi-labs/content/lab/ssdisplay2.md

 {{%img src="/images/7Segment_SpeedTest.png"%}}

-Note: In this example, the circuit is designed to use the pull-up resistors in the Raspberry Pi's GPIO pins.
+Note: In this example, the circuit has been designed to use the pull-up resistors in the Raspberry Pi's GPIO pins.
 Be sure to configure the GPIO inputs as GPIO.PUD_UP in your program.

 ## Exercise #1